oliverlloyd/dotcom-logic/README.md

 ### Speed

 The team working on DCR are mainly javascript engineers.
 There is limited knowledge of Scala so those people who do know Scala become bottlenecks when api changes are required.
-By building out DCL in typecript changes can be made by the whole team, speeding up delivery.
+By building out DCL in TypeScript changes can be made by the whole team, speeding up delivery.

 ## What does DCL do?

 This table gives the current level of coverage vs. DCR.
 If an item is shown as supported by DCR that means the page makes a call to `frontend` directly.
-If '-' is shown it is proposed to add this service to DCL.
+If `-` is shown it is proposed to add this service to DCL.

 |               | DCL? | DCR? |
 | ------------: | :--: | :--: |